What is Gap insurance? Can be a good way to save money if an accident happens. Learn a bit about it and how it works.

-Gap insurance is an optional car insurance coverage that helps pay off your auto loan if your car is totaled or stolen and you owe more than the car’s depreciated value.
+Gap insurance is an optional car insurance coverage that helps pay off your auto loan if your car is totalled or stolen and you owe more than the car’s depreciated value.
 Gap insurance may also be called “loan/lease gap coverage.”
 This type of coverage is only available if you’re the original loan- or leaseholder on a new vehicle.
 Gap insurance helps pay the gap between the depreciated value of your car and what you still owe on the car.

 WHY DO I NEED IT?